 St. Johns County is rich in history and opportunity.
 Nestled between the St. Johns River and the Atlantic Coast, it is a fast-growing community home to over 200,000 residents.
-The growing diversity in population, arts, commerce, industries, and it is becoming a leading County to live, work, and play.
+The growing diversity in population, arts, commerce, and industries is making it a leading County to live, work, and play.

 As an entitlement jurisdiction under the United States Department of Housing and Urban Development (HUD), St. Johns County receives federal funds from the Community Development Block Grant (CDBG) based on the in-population size, concentration of poverty, and socioeconomic and demographic data.
-Every year, HUD requires entitlement communities like St. Johns County to develop and submit an Annual Action (AAP).
+Every year, HUD requires entitlement communities like St. Johns County to develop and submit an Annual Action Plan(AAP).
 St. Johns County's 2021-2025 Consolidated Plan is carried out through its Annual Action Plan, which provides a concise summary of the actions, activities, and specific federal and non-federal resources that will be used annually to address the priority needs and specific goals identified by the 2021-2025 Consolidated Plan.

-As approved by HUD, the County's 2021-2025 Consolidated Plan identified and analyzed community, social, and economic needs, especially within low to moderate-income (LMI) communities, and established multi-year goals to address those needs.
-Goals and strategies analyzing housing and community development needs and analyzing housing and economic market conditions and available resources.
+As approved by HUD, the County's 2021-2025 Consolidated Plan identifies and analyzes the community, social, and economic needs, particularly in low to moderate-income (LMI) areas.
+The plan outlines multiyear goals to address these needs and strategies for evaluating housing and community development requirements, market conditions, and available resources.

-Like the 2021-2025 Consolidated Planning process, the Annual Action Plan process is collaborative, and through this collaboration with community members, nonprofit organizations, social service agencies, and other key stakeholders establishes comprehensive, strategic, and collaborative goals to improve, address, and encourage growth within the County.
+Like the 2021-2025 Consolidated Planning process, the Annual Action Plan process is collaborative.
+This collaboration with community members, nonprofit organizations, social service agencies, and other key stakeholders establishes comprehensive, strategic, and collaborative goals to improve, address, and encourage growth within the County.

-Beyond a requirement to comply with federal regulation, the Annual Action Plan provides an opportunity for the County to engage with residents and key stakeholders to assess the needs of our community and shape community development, housing, and economic development programs and strategies to respond to the need.
+Beyond the requirement to comply with federal regulations, the Annual Action Plan allows the County to engage with residents and key stakeholders to assess our community's needs and shape community development, housing, and economic development programs and strategies to respond to those needs.

 As an entitlement community, St. Johns County is expected to receive an annual allocation of CDBG funds.
-While adhering to all applicable federal regulations, the County must utilize this funding opportunity to address community needs regarding affordable housing, as well as community and economic development objectives over the next one-year period.
+While adhering to all applicable federal regulations, the County must utilize this funding opportunity to address community needs regarding affordable housing and community and economic development objectives over the next one-year period.